Sergey-Chursin/catboost-credit-scoring-pipeline/README.md

 The ensemble architecture follows classic Data Science competition practices: five models are trained on separate folds with individual parameter tuning, while the sixth is trained on the full training dataset using the best fold’s optimal parameters.
 Final probabilities are averaged using weights proportional to each model’s validation AUC, and for binary classification, an optimal threshold is chosen to maximize the difference between TPR and FPR or to meet a required TPR as dictated by business logic.

-Although the project is educational and concludes the Junior ML Engineer course, it is developed with a focus on approximating a real production-grade, end-to-end ML pipeline—from data loading and preparation, through complex multi-level feature generation and advanced model optimization, to engineering infrastructure setup: CLI interface with adjustable logging levels, Docker environment, memory management, and automated resource monitoring.
+Although the project is educational and concludes the Junior ML Engineer course, it is developed with a focus on approximating a real production-grade, end-to-end ML pipeline—from data loading and preparation, through complex multi-level feature generation and advanced model optimization, to engineering infrastructure setup: REST API service, CLI interface with adjustable logging levels, Docker environment, memory management, and automated resource monitoring.
 An automated testing system is also implemented, featuring pytest-based unit tests that cover the main stages of data processing, feature engineering, model training, and key utility functions.

 ---